Answers to student questions about living-learning. See below for more Housing-related FAQs.

 When I select my room, can I choose to room with someone who has the same major as I do?

 Yes.
-When you sign up for housing on line, you can see your potential roommate’s name, home address, and major.
+When you sign up for housing online, you can see your potential roommate's name, home address, and major, e-mail address, and home phone number.

 I would like to be part of a living-learning program for my academic major; however, my roommate and I have different majors.
 Can we still room together?

 Yes.
 We recognize that many individuals who wish to be part of a living-learning community also desire to share a room with someone who has a different major.
-As long as one occupant in the room is affiliated with a living-learning community’s designated theme, a roommate with a different academic background can reside there.
 Please note that you must be a member of the Robert E. Cook Honors College to reside in Whitmyre Hall.
 Note also that all individuals residing on the Intensive Study wing and SOAR (Substance-Free Lifestyle) clusters must abide by the specific policies and standards outlined for these communities.

 Where can I obtain a more detailed description of each living-learning community?